 Instead, leverage the power of social media and generate content that compels people to share and talk about you.
 You’re proving to the world (and Google), that you’re in demand and relevant.

 5. Don’t overthink it

 It’s very easy to get caught up in the technicalities of SEO and forget why your website is there in the first place.
-While it’s important not to discount the hundreds of technical SEO requirements for greater rank opportunities (way too many to mention here) a much more overriding factor is how much value you provide to people that come across your website.
+While it’s important not to discount the hundreds of technical SEO requirements for greater rank opportunities (way too many to mention here) a bigger factor is how much value you provide to people that come across your website.